- Nix 96.8%

 activeModules = with self.nixosModules; [

-boot disko lanzaboote nvidia
+core disko lanzaboote nvidia

 kde gaming develop stylix workstation